AndyLavr/htc_kernel_oxp/README.md

 ultrafast_car (1 set 2A charging when in CAR dock, 0 set 1A charging when in CAR dock) The default is 1 for all settings.

-A great app to test the charging current is Ampere, get it on the play store HERE and set interface to 5 (/sys/class/power_supply/battery/batt_current_now).

 Fixed S2W pocket detection causing lockups and S2W/DT2W will not respond when touching / swiping with more than one finger.